salehiac/OpenBallBot-RL/Readme.md

 cd dist
 export MUJOCO_PATH=/PATH/TO/MUJOCO \
 export MUJOCO_PLUGIN_PATH=/PATH/TO/MUJOCO_PLUGIN \
-pip install mujoco-x.y.z.tar.gz
+pip install mujoco-x.y.z.tar.gz #replace x.y.z with the appropriate integers
 ```

-NOTE: If you're using conda, you'll need `conda install -c conda-forge libstdcxx` to avoid some gxx related issues.
+NOTE: If you're using conda, you might need `conda install -c conda-forge libstdcxx` to avoid some gxx related issues.

 ### Other requirements

-Make sure that you have a recent version of `pytorch` as well as a recent version of `stablebaselines3` installed.
+Make sure that you have a recent version of `pytorch` as well as a recent version of `stable_baselines3` installed.
 This code has been tested with torch version `'2.7.0+cu126'`.

 Other requirements can be found in `requirements.txt`.